qubitdigital/qubit-sdk-android/README.md

 ## Custom device identifier

 By default Qubit SDK uses system `Settings.Secure.ANDROID_ID` value as a device identifier.
-However it is possible to use custom value instead by calling `QubitSDK.restartWithCustomDeviceId("my-custom-device-id")`.
+However it is possible to use custom value instead by calling `QubitSDK.restartWithCustomDeviceId("yourNewDeviceID")`.
 Calling `restartWithCustomDeviceId(null)` restores default behaviour.
 Changing device identifier once SDK is already started restarts SDK causing clearing all the caches and resending startup events.

 To retrieve your currently set `trackingId` and `deviceId`, you use the corresponding getters: